ScottBurger/going_rogue_podcast/_posts/2026-02-25-project-zomboid.md

 tags: ["2013", top down action, honorary rogue]
 ---

 Brains!
 Brains!
 This week in "yes we know it's not a roguelike", we venture into the heart of Kentucky for some country-fried human flesh with Project Zomboid.
 The zeds have spread and you have one goal: survive as long as possible.
 Do you loot the local school for backpacks and safety scissors, or the police station for pistols and shotguns?
-Do you dare risk alerting the manic hordes with your car as you break windows in your desperate search for prescription meds? ...in the game, I mean... allegedly, Your Honor...
+Do you dare risk alerting the manic hordes with your car as you break windows in your desperate search for prescription painkillers? ...in the game, I mean... allegedly, Your Honor...

 <div class="container">
   <audio controls style="width: 100%;">